RajeshTechForge/RajeshTechForge/README.md

 #  About Me

 I'm a programming enthusiast and a student creating innovative open-source projects.
-My programming journey started in 2020 with Python, and I am particularly interested in Machine Learning and Artificial Intelligence.
+My programming journey started in 2020 with Python, and I am particularly interested in Machine Learning, generative AI, and its use cases.

 ### What I Do:

 - **Developing Open-Source Projects**: Using my strong Python skills to create applications that address real-world challenges.
 - **Learning Machine Learning**: Delving into these fascinating areas to unlock their potential and make significant contributions.
 - **Expanding My Skill Set**: Consistently upgrading my coding expertise and staying informed about the latest tools and technologies.
-- **Embracing Linux**: Loving the experience of using **Ubuntu** as my go-to operating system.
-Past experience with Windows, Kali Linux and Zorin OS.
+- **Embracing Linux**: Loving the experience of using **Pop OS** as my go-to operating system.
+Experience with Windows, Ubuntu, Kali Linux and Zorin OS.
-- **Contributing to Open-Source**: Actively engaging with the open-source community to share knowledge and collaborate with other enthusiasts.
+- **Contributing to Open Source**: Actively engaging with the open-source community to share knowledge and collaborate with other enthusiasts.

 I'm committed to turning my passion for technology into impactful solutions.
 Let's code a brighter future together!